abpframework/abp/docs/en/framework/ui/angular/theming.md

 ## Introduction

-ABP Framework provides a complete **UI Theming** system with the following goals:
+ABP provides a complete **UI Theming** system with the following goals:

 * Reusable [application modules](../../../modules/index.md) are developed **theme-independent**, so they can work with any UI theme.
 * UI theme is **decided by the final application**.
 * The theme is distributed via an NPM package, so it is **easily upgradable**.
 * The final application can **customize** the selected theme.

-In order to accomplish these goals, ABP Framework;
+In order to accomplish these goals, ABP;

 * Determines a set of **base libraries** used and adapted by all the themes.
 So, module and application developers can depend on and use these libraries without depending on a particular theme.
 * Provides a system that consists of layout parts (like navigation menus and toolbars) that is implemented by all the themes.
 So, the modules and the application contribute to the layout to compose a consistent application UI.